Pinch-Co/Pinch/README.md

 Pinch is a personal finance web app that allows you to track savings goals, create budgets, and follow your subscriptions or recurring costs

+SIGN IN WITH ADMIN ACCOUNT:
+email: admin@admin.com
+password: Password1!

 Click here to see deployed site: https://mycatonline.com

 ## Authors